sane-pixma.5

 bjnp://10.0.1.4 for IPv4,

-The port number is optional and in normally implied by the
+port is optional and is normally implied by the method.
+Port

 timeout parameter as follows: